 A few years back, a group of Young & Reckless buddies of mine had taken me on a hike which pretty much changed my life.
 It was called 7 falls, and was located on the Windward side of the island of Oahu.
 The hike was probably one of the longest, scariest and by far the most dangerous hike I had ever done.
 But it was also a ton of fun.
 I have to say that that hike was a true turning point in my life, where I realized my potential as an “adventurer”.
 I will keep the details of that hike for another post, because as it turns out, this was a different hike all together…

-The crazy bunch of people that took me to 7 falls were super cool and fun.
-We looked up to them a lot.
+The crazy bunch of people that took me to 7 falls were super cool and fun (we looked up to them a lot).
 So when I told my girlfriend that I was taking her on the same crazy hike they had taken me on (I had been telling people about 7 falls for years), she was super stoked to go.
-The two hikes begin very similarly (as they are practically in the same neighborhood, just one valley apart from each other) and look a lot alike.
+The two hikes are pretty similarly at the beginning (as they are practically in the same neighborhood, just one valley apart from each other).
 The main difference, is that this hike only has one big waterfall and is a lot less dangerous, whereas 7 falls has a bunch of waterfalls of various sizes and is waaaayyyy more sketch.

-You will follow a series of pink ribbons, which serve as trail markers along your journey.
-However, you quickly find that the trail is easily lost as you have to cross the stream bed over 40 times as you snake your way through this narrow valley.
+You will follow a series of pink ribbons, which serve as trail markers as you snake your way through the valley. along your journey.
+The trail can be easily lost, as you have to cross the stream bed over 40 times along your journey, but if in doubt just continue following the water upstream.

 The scenery was like something out of a movie, but the company of this princess turned the day into a fantasy.

 You will spend about 80% of your time crossing and walking through the river bed.
-For this reason I would really not recommend doing this hike during the rain due to potential flash flooding, landslides, and shifting rocks which could crush you or jam your limbs in a tight spot.
+For this reason I would really not recommend doing this hike during heavy rain, due to potential flash flooding, landslides, and shifting rocks which could crush you or jam your limbs in a tight spot.

 Be mindful of your knees and ankles as you will be rock hoping for hours and hours.
 But do not be afraid to get your feet wet.
 It is better to embrace to cool water and walk through it, then to slip and fall trying to avoid it.